Talking Dateline: True Crime, True Impact

 Wow.

-I'm just waiting, who does your clothes?
-Do you have to do them herself?
+I'm just waiting.
+Who does your clothes?
+Do you do them yourselves?

 Just me.
 Just you.